sudheerj/javascript-interview-questions/README.md

 91. ### What is the difference between native, host and user objects

     `Native objects` are objects that are part of the JavaScript language defined by the ECMAScript specification.
 For example, String, Math, RegExp, Object, Function etc core objects defined in the ECMAScript spec.
     `Host objects` are objects provided by the browser or runtime environment (Node).
-For example, window, XmlHttpRequest, DOM nodes etc considered as host objects.
+For example, window, XmlHttpRequest, DOM nodes etc are considered as host objects.
     `User objects` are objects defined in the javascript code.
-For example, User object created for profile information.
+For example, User objects created for profile information.

     **[⬆ Back to Top](#table-of-contents)**